rgrempel/elm-route-url/examples/elm-architecture-tutorial/README.md

 *   We need to make a small modification to start-app, to expose the `Address` to which we can send actions.

 To see how I did this, the best thing is to read the code.
+Here's a [link to the commit that made the changes](https://github.com/rgrempel/elm-route-hash/commit/77228f25de1e05f419839ed9f63a51e046f84493).
+Note that this includes the small change you need to make to start-app, if you're using that.

 So, what do we have now?
+Here's the [live page](http://rgrempel.github.io/elm-route-hash/examples/elm-architecture-tutorial/basic.html).

 *   Try navigating with the links to each example (like we could do at the previous stage).
 Notice how the URL in the location bar